coleifer/peewee/README.rst

 check the `documentation <http://charlesleifer.com/docs/peewee/>`_ for more examples.

-specific question?  come hang out in the #peewee channel on freenode.irc.net
+specific question?  come hang out in the #peewee channel on freenode.irc.net, or post to the mailing list, http://groups.google.com/group/peewee-orm

 Why?